Bundles of metric structures as left ultrafunctors: Preliminary constructions

-One particular case of compact Hausdorff space is compact subsets of the real line $\bb{R}$, in this section we are going to give a nice characterisation of the ultraproduct functor for such sets, which will come in handy when studying the ultraproduct of metric spaces.
+\textbf{Ultrasets corresponding to compact subspaces of $\mathbb{R}$} One particular case of compact Hausdorff space is compact subsets of the real line $\mathbb{R}$, in this section, we are going to give a nice characterisation of the ultraproduct functor for such sets, which will come in handy when studying the ultraproduct of metric spaces.